Telephone: 01283 512252

 Whilst the above summarises the new rules affecting Pension Income Drawdown & ASP effective April 2011, there is additional detail of which you should be aware so please contact us for further information and advice.

-A pension is a long term investment.
+A pension is a long term investment the fund value may fluctuate and can go down.
 Your eventual income may depend on the size of the fund at retirement, future interest rates and tax legislation.

 High income withdrawals may not be sustainable.